gpestana/elasticsearch-production-book/README.md

 ###A battlefield tested bundle of best practices to run performant Elasticsearch in production.

 **Elasticsearch in production** is a practical guide focusing on the best practices to run performant and resilient Elasticsearch clusters in production.
 The book is organized into X sections.
-Each section answers a set of questions that all developers and sysadmins will ask themselves when designing and maintaining Elasticsearch clusters.
+Each section answers a set of questions that all developers and sysadmins eventually ask themselves when designing and maintaining Elasticsearch clusters.

 ### Contributing